 My patriarchal blessing confirms that I have a gift of faith.
 I know this.
 It made it easy to be a social Mormon most of my life.
 I didn’t pray much.
 I rarely studied the scriptures.
 I thought I was doing fine because I attended church every Sunday and felt the spirit on occasion.
-When my mother died 14 years ago I knelt and promised God that if he would keep her from suffering any more that I would pray daily and diligently—that I would be a better disciple.
+When my mother died in 1989 I knelt and promised God that if he would keep her from suffering any more that I would pray daily and diligently—that I would be a better disciple.
 I realized the importance of such a promise and I have tried to fulfill it daily.
 I began to study the scriptures.
 I have attended the temple weekly.
 I have been blessed and buoyed up for my efforts.
-Now I have confidence in
+Now I have confidence in Why I Believe.

 I BELIEVE because the scriptures have become a part of who I am.
 I memorized the entire chapter of Isaiah 53 and say it most every day.
 The 4 years I taught Gospel Doctrine in Sunday School I spent 1-3 hours each day studying.
 I learned to love the Word.
 Sometimes I feel like Jeremiah when he said: “…his word was in mine heart as a burning fire shut up in my bones, and I was weary with forbearing, and I could not stay.”
 (20:9)

 I BELIEVE because I have felt the power of the Holy Ghost directing me and giving me “sudden strokes of ideas,” as Joseph Smith said it would.

 I BELIEVE because I have been captivated and taught by the spirit of the Book of Mormon.
 I believe as someone has said that a bad man couldn’t have written it and a good man wouldn’t have tried.